UcarLab/BiFET/README.md

 __Tutorial__:

-For instructions on how to use BiFET, please see the guide:
+For instructions on how to use BiFET, please see the guide: [http://htmlpreview.github.io/?https://github.com/UcarLab/BiFET/blob/master/vignettes/A%20Guide%20to%20using%20BiFET.html] (Tutorial)

 __Disclaimer of Warranties and Liabilities__